chai-ravulu/goodworkhub-assignment/recommendation-engine.md

 6. **Handling New Clients:**
    - Provide personalized or generalized recommendations based on the availability of data for new clients.

-This pseudo code provides a high-level overview of the core functionality required to build a recommendation engine for matching organizations with grant-offering organizations.
-The actual implementation would involve more detailed steps, data structures, and algorithms tailored to the specific dataset and use case.

 ### **Conclusion**

 The proposed recommendation engine leverages both content-based and collaborative filtering methods to match organizations with relevant grants.
 By preprocessing the scraped data effectively and using the right algorithms, the engine can provide personalized and accurate recommendations.
 The success of the recommendations will be measured using various metrics such as CTR, conversion rate, and user feedback.
 Over time, the recommendation engine will be optimized through continuous learning, user feedback, and A/B testing, ensuring it remains effective and granular in its recommendations.
 The pseudo code provides a foundational approach to implementing the core functionality of the recommendation engine.